Chinese character radicals: Shape and position

-Many character components (including radicals) are distorted or changed to fit into a block with others.
-They may be narrowed, shortened, or may have different shapes entirely.
+In many characters, the components (including radicals) are distorted or modified to fit into a block with other elements.
+They may be narrowed, shortened, or have different shapes entirely.
 Changes in shape, rather than simple distortion, may result in fewer pen strokes.
 In some cases, combinations may have alternates.
 The shape of the component can depend on its placement with other elements in the character.